 Welcome back to Fine Motor Fridays!
 Today's fine motor activities all feature one common ingredient: SLIME!

 We are not frequent messy play people, as you could tell by our first messy playdate and our basic rice sensory play day.
 But slime was actually quite a hit with my daughter so during little brother's nap time we mixed up a pink batch to play with.
-(Note: Affiliate product links are included for your convenience.
-Thank you for choosing to support this blog at no cost to you!)
+(Note: This post may contain affiliate links which won’t change your price but will share some commission.)

 We used this slime recipe which uses Borax but I know that my daughter will not put this in her mouth and that we will wash our hands at the end.
 You could try these fine motor activity ideas with other slime recipes too, including this borax-free slime recipe, this edible slime recipe or this one ingredient taste safe slime recipe.
 Each recipe may behave differently so see how it goes!